Triamec/NcTriaLink/README.md

 > [!NOTE]
 > Make sure, that TwinCAT is in **Config Mode** before you search the *Tria-Link* Adapter.

+## TwinCAT SYSTEM

+Make sure to use an isolated core on the TwinCAT PC.
+As each PC is different, ensure to set up the **SYSTEM > Real-Time > Settings** accordingly.

 ## Global Variable List (Triamec_GVL)